drwetter/testssl.sh/doc/testssl.1.md

 `--phone-out` Checking for revoked certificates via CRL and OCSP is not done per default.
 This switch instructs testssl.sh to query external -- in a sense of the current run -- URIs.
 By using this switch you acknowledge that the check might have privacy issues, a download of several megabytes (CRL file) may happen and there may be network connectivity problems while contacting the endpoint which testssl.sh doesn't handle.
 PHONE_OUT is the environment variable for this which needs to be set to true if you want this.

+`--add-ca <cafile>` enables you to add your own CA(s) for trust chain checks. `cafile` can be a single path or multiple paths as a comma separated list of root CA files.
+Internally they will be added during runtime to all CA stores.
+This is (only) useful for internal hosts whose certificates is issued by internal CAs.
+Alternatively
+ADDITIONAL_CA_FILES is the environment variable for this.

 ### SINGLE CHECK OPTIONS

 Any single check switch supplied as an argument prevents testssl.sh from doing a default run.
 It just takes this and if supplied other options and runs them - in the order they would also appear in the default run.

 `-e, --each-cipher` checks each of the (currently configured) 370 ciphers via openssl + sockets remotely on the server and reports back the result in wide mode.
 If you want to display each cipher tested you need to add `--show-each`.
 Per default it lists the following parameters: `hexcode`, `OpenSSL cipher suite name`, `key exchange`, `encryption bits`, `IANA/RFC cipher suite name`.
 Please note the `--mapping` parameter changes what cipher suite names you will see here and at which position.
 Also please note that the __bit__ length for the encryption is shown and not the __security__ length, albeit it'll be sorted by the latter.
 For 3DES due to the Meet-in-the-Middle problem the bit size of 168 bits is equivalent to the security size of 112 bits.

 `-E, --cipher-per-proto`  is similar to `-e, --each-cipher`.
 It checks each of the possible ciphers, here: per protocol.
 If you want to display each cipher tested you need to add `--show-each`.
 The output is sorted by security strength, it lists the encryption bits though.